Positively 4th Street

 Before you head to Mile High you need a little caffeine in your system.
 Sure, coffee works, but have you tried a Matcha Latte?
 This shop uses powdered green tea paste from an artisanal supplier in Japan.
 According to the shopkeeper, while the caffeine peak isn’t as high or as sudden as coffee, it is more consistent and lasts longer.
+It turns out there are all kind of health benefits, according to the folks at Nifty Benefits.
 The Matcha tastes great and I could see myself getting used to if there was a shop closer to my home.
 It is like a flavorful, warm, and creamy green tea smoothie and is delicious.
 Not to mention, matcha tea is packed with antioxidants, boosts your metabolism, burns calories, detoxifies effectively and naturally, calms the mind and body, is fiber rich, enhances mood and helps concentration, provides essential vitamins, prevents disease, and lowers cholesterol and blood sugar.
 Whoa … all this while tasting great!

 If you want to read more about the wonders of Matcha check out Man vs Weight blog post reviewing Matcha Green Tea Powders here.